brandur/sorg/content/fragments/gitlab.md

 own platform, and app deployment isn't a priority for the company, which is too bad.
-Competing for business against leviathans like GitHub and Travis isn't a place that I'd want to be in personally, but as demonstrated by 9.0's feature list, the people at GitLab seem to have a knack for moving quickly on new features despite having a very mature codebase.
+Competing for business against leviathans like GitHub and Travis isn't a place that I'd be too excited about getting into, but as demonstrated by 9.0's feature list, the people at GitLab seem to have a knack for moving quickly on new features despite having a very mature codebase.
 Hopefully, it'll keep them in the game.

 [1] Identical to the Heroku feature of the same name.